raspberrypilearning/build-a-buggy/en/step_4.md

 ![direction of motors](images/motor_direction.png)

-If the right-hand motor is turning in the wrong direction, alter your `robot` object by switching the order of the GPIO pins.
+If the right-hand motor is turning in the wrong direction, alter your `robot` object by switching the order of the GPIO pin numbers.
 For instance:

 ```python
 robby = Robot(left = (9, 10), right = (8, 7))
 ```

-You would do the same to the order of the pins of the left-hand motor if it was going in the wrong direction.
+If the left-hand motor is turning the wrong way, then do the same for its pin numbers.
 --- /task ---